RegardsOss/RegardsOss.github.io/docs/development/frontend/ide.md

 ### Shortcut configuration

-To configure the VSCode shortcuts, open menu `file/preferences/shortcut`.
-Then click on `keybindings.json` link to import the shortcut below, if they match your needs:
+To configure the VSCode shortcuts, open menu `file/preferences/keyboard shortcuts`.
+Then click on `Open keyboard shortcut` and paste the shortcut below, if they match your needs:

 ```json
 [